bbauska/W3Cx-3of5/README.md

 ...
 ```

-We are not going to show the complete CSS here as it uses some tricks to display the list as a \"real tag cloud\" that uses JavaScript for handling events, etc. Those who are curious can look at <a href="https://jsbin.com/bucokav/edit?html,output">the code of the online example</a>.
+We are not going to show the complete CSS here as it uses some tricks to display the list as a \"real tag cloud\" that uses JavaScript for handling events, etc. Those who are curious can look at <a href="https://jsbin.com/bucokav/edit?html,output" target="_blank">the code of the online example</a>.

 <h4>Here is the CSS for the &lt;aside&gt; element:</h4>